Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 1,200 monthly rent over 10 years is 144,000 in cumulative rent.
-At a 350,000 average local property price, that's 41% of a house — sunk into landlord equity rather than your own.
+At a 350,000 average local property price, that's 41% of a house, paid to a landlord rather than building owner equity.
 Whether renting was the right call depends on your circumstances (flexibility, local market); this tool quantifies the alternative-universe math.

 How to use it